teynav/signalApngSticker/README.md

 You __don't need to preinstall anything__, script will handle requirements when ran from CLI for first time.
 You will be prompted to input password to install them.

-If you want to run script by double clicking it , Install _zenity_ and _notify-send_ on your distribution , it's totally optional since CLI works too.

 Are you on other Distributions?
 Get these beforehand !!!
-1. gifsicle (May be removed soon )
+1. apng-utils ( apngasm apngdis)
 2. imagemagick
-3. apngasm < 3.x supported
+3. pngquant
 4. python-pip (could be uninstalled after initial setup )
-5. cmake ( could be uninstalled after initial setup )
+5. pngnq-s9
+6. optipng
-6. (totally optional) zenity (for GUI)
+7. (totally optional) zenity (for GUI) (v2 only)

 What would initial setup install ?
-1. [tgs-to-gif](https://github.com/ed-asriyan/tgs-to-gif/tree/master-cpp) (May be removed soon)
-2. python-telegram-bot
+1. python-telegram-bot
-3. signalstickers-client
+2. signalstickers-client
+3. Dependencies uninstalled if you are in ARCH and/or UBUNTU

 ---
-V2 Intial setup
+V3 as well as V2  Intial setup
 1. Get Telegram Bot token ready
 2. Now open Signal Desktop
     - Goto Menu